Haseebullah9012/MineFinder/README.md

 ### How to Play:

+   1. First, If You want, Do Some **_Configurations_**,

+      - Enter the **Board Size** from the predefined Sizes: _Small, Medium, Large, or even Custom_.
+        The given Predefined Board Sizes are, (Small:6x6, Medium:10x10, Large:16x16, Default:8x8).

+        - You can Enter your own Custom Size, by entering the _Total Rows and Columns_ of the Board.
+          The Custom Range of Row-Column can be upto 4x4 to 30x30

+      - Enter the **Mine Probability** on the Places.
+It doesn't Means Difficulty.
+        More Probability simply means, there will be More Mines.
+        It cannot be more than 30% or less than 5%.

-   1. Enter the **Index** (Row and Coloumn, seperated by Space) on the given Board to Select the Box.
+   2. Enter the **Index** (Row and Coloumn, seperated by Space) on the given Board to Select the Box.

-   2. If there's a Mine in there, then Input Yes to Put the Mine Signboard.
+   3. If there's a Mine in there, then Input Yes to Put the Mine Signboard.
       If there's no Mine in there, then Input No to Declare it a Safezone.

-   3. You can Detonate the Place anytime by Entering -8-8 as an Input.
+   4. You can Detonate the Place anytime by Entering -8-8 as an Input.
       If you had Correclty Marked the Mines, You Win.
 Otherwise Lose.

-   4. After Game Completion, You can **Play it Again**!
+   5. After Game Completion, You can **Play it Again**!